vmware-archive/gcp-env-bootstrap/README.md

 Inputs:

 - the cohort prefix, as an environment variable
-- the cohort's roster, as a list of email addresses
+- the cohort's roster, represented by a list of email addresses, provided as command line arguments

 Example: